yongtae923/lifelog/README.md

 streamlit run Home.py
 ```

-The sidebar on each page lets you adjust time range and force-refresh cached queries.
+The sidebar lets you adjust time range and force-refresh cached queries.
+All visualizations and tables update based on the selected time window.

 ## macOS Installation & Launch Instructions